TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmsize-notinregion-noexeption.md

 	productPesIds=""
 	cloudEnvironments="public"
 />
-# We cannot deploy the selected size of your resource
+# We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 We detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because the VM size is not available in the region where you are trying to deploy it.<br>